I am a Creative Consultant whose focus is on working across borders & barriers

 I spent March focusing on smaller activities rather than working on a big project.
 This was partly because I recently assessed five different funding competitions.
 Nonetheless, I had a great time facilitating a Board away day for The Paper Birds which included a presentation on the policy landscape for culture and creative education—both in the UK and internationally.

 I also started working with Malik Nashad Sharpe on some strategic planning for 2025 and beyond.
 In addition, I had the chance to meet up with two of my new mentees (one producer and one artist).
-I’m continuing to support Stuart Waters with fundraising, and I’ve now facilitated the final session of the African Festival Leader Mentoring Programme (some exciting updates about this will be shared later in the year).
+I’m continuing to support Stuart Waters with fundraising and I’ve now facilitated the final session of the African Festival Leader Mentoring Programme.

 As a Trustee of Transform, I recently signed up to Julie’s Bicycle Board Environmental Champions programme.
 This programme connects a network of climate champions, who are putting environmental responsibility at the heart of governance.